 inside.ewu.edu

-Biology Major, Bachelor of Science in Biology (BS)
+Biology Major, Bachelor of Science (BS)

-Graduation Requirements: complete the Educational Testing Service (ETS) Major Field Test for Biology.
+Graduation Requirements: Complete the Educational Testing Service (ETS) Major Field Test for Biology.

-See the Biology Department website for additional information about advising tracks including Pre-Veterinary medicine, Pre-Pharmacy, and many others.
+Review the Biology Department website for additional information about advising tracks including Pre-Veterinary medicine, Pre-Pharmacy, and many others.

 Grade Requirements: a cumulative GPA ≥2.0 for all courses in student’s curriculum in Biology.